 What a magnificent reminder about the power of perspective!

-Whenever I find myself at the start of something new, a part of me feels extremely small.
+Whenever I find myself on the edge of change or called to stand up for truth despite the prevailing narrative, a part of me feels extremely small.

 In fact the greater the uncertainty, the smaller and more vulnerable this part of me feels.

-Stepping willingly into unfamiliar territory that’s way beyond the boundary of my comfort zone is uncomfortable to say the least.
+Stepping willingly into territory that lies beyond the boundary of my comfort zone is uncomfortable to say the least.

 A Single Question